Working to make government more effective

 There is great variation in the number of civil servants employed in different government departments.

 The largest departments are often those whose work is focussed on ‘delivery’, or providing services directly to the public.
 The Ministry of Justice (MoJ), for example, employs tens of thousands of prison officers, and is the largest department with over 90,000 staff in total.
-The Department for Work and Pensions (DWP) administers universal credit, tax credits and pensions, and is the second largest department with over 85,000 staff.
+The Department for Work and Pensions (DWP) administers universal credit, tax credits and pensions, and is the second largest department with over 86,000 staff.
 The third largest is HMRC, with almost 65,000 staff.
-Approximately 69of all civil servants work in the five largest departments, or their respective agencies and non-departmental bodies: the MoJ, DWP, HMRC, the Ministry of Defence (MoD) and the Home Office (HO).
+Approximately 68% of all civil servants work in the five largest departments, or their respective agencies and non-departmental bodies: the MoJ, DWP, HMRC, the Ministry of Defence (MoD) and the Home Office (HO).

 How have civil service numbers changed in different departments?

 The fluctuation in the overall size of the civil service since 2010 is reflected in individual departments’ staffing numbers.
-Most departments saw their numbers of civil servants fall after the 2010 Spending Review, before rising in later years.
+Most departments saw their staffing fall from 2009, before rising in later years.

 The pandemic also drove growth in the number of civil servants.
-As is evident in the pink chart above, between Q4 2019 and Q3 2021, DHSC saw the highest proportional growth of all departments – adding 4,220 civil servants (46%).
-The department then saw a trend of reducing its numbers of civil servants - perhaps due to pandemic pressures abating – though it has begun growing again recently.
+As is evident in the pink chart above, between Q4 2019 and Q3 2021 DHSC saw the highest proportional growth of all departments – adding 4,220 civil servants (46%).
+The department then saw a trend of reducing its numbers of civil servants – perhaps due to pandemic pressures abating – though it has begun growing again recently.

 What are the latest changes to civil service staff numbers?